 Make a simple model like the dog in the photo.
 Just escape for a while, as long as it relieves some of your stress it doesn't have to be an artistic masterpiece.

-Though it tends to be too soft to make larger models.
+You can make things, though it tends to be too soft to make larger models.
 If you would like to have a go at making your own go to my play dough page for step by step instructions.

 If you have children you could make up a batch for them to use, it will not only help to reduce your stress it will keep the kids occupied too.